jackvreeken/rtc-tools/doc/examples/optimization/channel_wave_damping.rst

     Modellers should take care to set proper values for the initial derivatives, in order to avoid spurious waves at the start of the optimization run.
-In this example we assume a steady state initial condition, as indicated and enforced by the ``initial equation`` section in the Modelica model.
+In this example we assume a steady state initial condition, as indicated and enforced by the ``SteadyStateInitializationMixin`` in the Python code.

 The Optimization Problem
 ------------------------